 Sustainability and Transformation Partnerships (STPs) have started the process of bringing local partners together to work collaboratively towards a shared vision which delivers the triple aim priorities of the Five Year Forward View.
-As a number of localities begin their journey to Accountable Care, the system must go beyond formal collaboration to truly shared accountability across the local health economy.
+As a number of localities begin their journey to Integrated Care, the system must go beyond formal collaboration to truly shared accountability across the local health economy.

-With a proven expertise in bringing together health, social care and the public to transform services, Arden & GEM CSU is able to support your journey to Accountable Care at each and every stage.
+With a proven expertise in bringing together health, social care and the public to transform services, Arden & GEM CSU is able to support your journey to Integrated Care at each and every stage.

-The move to Accountable Care is complex.
+The move to Integrated Care is complex.
 For this transition to work successfully, we have identified four key areas of capability that are required to support delivery.
 By creating the right environment, developing the right infrastructure and engaging with the wider community, health and care systems can meet their collective goal of delivering best possible health outcomes.